leegare/pet_insurance/README.md

 Description:
 - Use the data contained in p2_data.csv to build a binary classifier to predict the “PreventiveFlag” label using the text features provided.
-- This model can be used to automate the detection of ineligible line items.

 ### Files:
 - The data folder has the csv files provided by source.